Has a traumatic event made you feel lost or stuck in place?

 This is an investment in your future and a healing from your past.
 By working through the trauma and PTSD, you are developing a healthy sense of who you are.
 If you are in a toxic relationship you can decide how you want to proceed and learn the signs so that you don’t get into that kind of relationship again.

-If you are concerned about the cost, I take a few insurances and there are other insurance companies that may be willing to pay for sessions with an out-of-network provider.
+If you are concerned about the cost, There are some insurance companies that may be willing to pay for sessions with an out-of-network provider.
+Other people have used their Flexible Spending Accounts (FSA) or Health Savings Accounts (HSA).

 You can overcome the PTSD and pain of trauma